dreymoreau/dreymoreau/README.md

 - ⭐️ hello! i’m drey :]
 - 🧠 i am interested in programming, art, mental health, nature and introspection
-- 🌱 i am currently learning full stack with 100Devs
+- 🌱 i am currently learning fullstack with 100Devs

 <!---
 dreymotoh/dreymotoh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.